czaas/recipe-app/readme.md

 # My Recipe app.

 I'm very happy with the outcome of this project.
-I feel like I learned a lot.
-I learned a lot while builing this app.
-There are things I liked that I did, and things that I will do differently in my next app.
+I learned a lot while builing this app, there are things I liked that I did, and some things that I will do differently in my next app.

 Throughout the build of this project I was reading a lot about how to structure an angular app, like different methods of organizing and making use of reusable componements.
+I could have used a directive for the add-recipe view and edit recipe mode inside the view-recipe view.

 If you have any questions, just ask!